“If you do what you love, you’ll never work a day in your life.”

 ~ Marc Anthony

-Have you ever wondered what it might be like to do what you love for a living?
-To actually follow your passions?
+Have you ever wondered what it might be like to run a business which is deeply connected to your passions?
 Sounds idyllic?
 Outlandish even?
 The kind of thing others do, but not you?
-My mind conjures up images of artists, photographers and writers living the bohemian life waking up at 7am to write “morning pages”, to capture the landscape as it awakens, or nomads travelling the world with laptops, indulging in their passion for freedom, adventure, and exploring different cultures and landscapes.
+My mind conjures up images of artists, photographers and writers living the bohemian life waking up at 7am to write “morning pages”, to capture the landscape as it awakens, or nomads traveling the world with laptops, indulging in their passion for freedom, adventure, and exploring different cultures and landscapes.

-While doing what you love sounds amazing and romantic, living a passion-fuelled life may also seem unrealistic or daunting.
-Lack of time, limiting beliefs, confidence, and not knowing what or where to start, are often the reason why your passions don’t take centre stage of your life.
+While doing what you love sounds amazing and romantic, running a passion-fuelled business may also seem unrealistic or daunting.
+Lack of time, limiting beliefs, confidence, and not knowing what or where to start, are often the reasons why people don’t place their passions centre stage of their business.
 Passions dissolve into “dreams” or hobbies, or at worst are never discovered or totally neglected.